nwbauer/nwbauer.github.io/_posts/2016-02-21-setting-up-your-linter-in-sublime.md

 {% endhighlight %}
 </div>

-JSCS has a really convenient "preset" option where many popular linting rule sets are pre-defined.
+JSCS has a really convenient "preset" option where many popular linting rule-sets are pre-defined.
 You can look at the presets on the JSCS readme, given above.

 To ensure that that your code is linted as you type, you can right click on a document, choose Sublime Linter > Lint Mode > Background.

 ![JSCS background]({{ site.url }}/images/background-lint.png){: .one-image-center}

 Now, you should have JSCS linting up and running.
 Let's test if it is working.
-If you open a javascript document in Sublime, you should see faint yellow boxes that surround linting errors.
+If you open a JavaScript document in Sublime, you should see faint yellow boxes that surround linting errors.
 Error messages will appear at the bottom of the Sublime window.
 A common linting error for airbnb is spaces around parenthesis (so "function(){" will throw a warning that you need spaces).
 Here is an example:

 ![JSCS warning]({{ site.url }}/images/linter-error.png){: .one-image-center}
 ![JSCS warning]({{ site.url }}/images/linter-message.png){: .one-image-center}